 |Fifth dose||Aged 13-18 years - the school leaver booster - as Td/IPV(polio).||10 years after the fourth dose - as Td/IPV(polio).|

-The primary course of three injections gives good protection for a number of years.
+The first three injections given in childhood gives good protection (nearly 100%) for a number of years.
 The fourth and fifth doses ('boosters') are needed in later years to maintain protection.
 After the fifth dose, immunity remains for life and you do not need any further boosters (apart from some travel situations - see 'Travellers', below).

 Are there any side-effects from the polio vaccine?

 - Slight swelling and redness at the injection site are common.